apollographql/router/dev-docs/yaml-design-guidance.md

 2. List any concerns.
 3. Notify the team that you are looking for request for comment.
 4. Ask users what they think.
-5. Schedule a meeting to discuss.
+5. If you are an Apollo Router team member then schedule a meeting to discuss.
 (This is important, often design considerations will fall out of conversation)
 6. If it is not completely clear what the direction should be:
 7. Wait a few days, often people will have ideas later even if they didn't in the meeting.
 8. Make your changes.